Frequently Asked Questions - ServiceLink

 - Communication is critical: We will need to collaborate and align quickly.

-Will ServiceLink be free to units (a common good service) or will there be a fee (toll service)?
+Will ServiceLink be free to units (a common good) or will there be a fee (toll good)?

 Can my unit be an early adopter or pilot group for ServiceLink?

-At this time we are working with IT in LSA and AST to define the framework that will enable other units to adopt the application as part of Michigan IT.
+At this time we are working with IT in LSA and AST to define the framework that will enable other units to adopt the application as part of a larger Michigan IT service managment initiative.
 It will take some time to work through this process before we can on-board other units.
-Rest assured that we will reach out to the U-M community as soon as we are prepared to offer this service more broadly.
+We will reach out to the U-M community as soon as we are prepared to offer this technology more broadly.

 Will ServiceLink replace Footprints?